kwiromeo/amphetype/README.md

       ```bash
       $ python3 -m pip install amphetype
       ```
-      (The command might be `python3.9` or `python3.10` instead of `python3`.)
+      (The command might be `python3.9` or `python3.10` or `python`.)
 5. Run the program:
    ```bash
    $ amphetype
    ```
+   (I'm not sure if it shows up in Finder?)

-   (Might also work to find it with Finder?
-I don't really know!
-If a OSX dev is willing to write better and less confusing instructions, let me know!)
+If a OSX dev is willing to write better and less confusing instructions, let me know!

 # Resurrected?